5 from 21 votes

 • ¾ cup heavy whipping cream

-• ½ cup fresh basil torn by hands, more for garnish
+• ½ cup fresh basil, torn; plus more for garnish

 • red pepper flakes for serving, optional